google/comprehensive-rust/src/std-traits/closures.md

 `FnMut` wherever an `FnOnce` is called for, and you can use an `Fn` wherever an `FnMut` or `FnOnce` is called for.

-When you define a function that takes a closure, you should take `FnOnce` if you can (i.e. you can it once), or `FnMut` else, and last `Fn`.
+When you define a function that takes a closure, you should take `FnOnce` if you can (i.e. you call it once), or `FnMut` else, and last `Fn`.
 This allows the most flexibility for the caller.

 In contrast, when you have a closure, the most flexible you can have is `Fn` (it can be passed everywhere), then `FnMut`,